pulumi/docs/content/docs/reference/pkg/azure-nextgen/securityinsights/incident.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const incident = new azure_nextgen.securityinsights.v20190101preview.Incident("incident", {
+const incident = new azure_nextgen.securityinsights.Incident("incident", {
     classification: "FalsePositive",
     classificationComment: "Not a malicious activity",
     classificationReason: "IncorrectAlertLogic",